elielberra/note-saver/README.md

 #### Credentials During Development

-During development, the script `insertDummyPasswords` automatically sets the super secure value `password` as a placeholder for all environment variables containing `PASSWORD`, `SECRET`, or `PASSPHRASE`.
+During development, the script `insertDummyPasswords.sh` automatically sets the super secure value `password` as a placeholder for all environment variables containing `PASSWORD`, `SECRET`, or `PASSPHRASE`.
 Therefore, that will be the default value for each service, and the usernames are specified in the `.env` file.